-220 experts Lucy-ann Prideaux and Auriel Forrester discuss why some women feel very lethargic during the week of their period, and struggle to do any exercise or training.
+220 experts Lucy-ann Prideaux and Auriel Forrester discuss why some women feel very tired and lethargic during the week of their period, and struggle to do any exercise or training.

 Registered nutritionist Lucy-ann Prideaux has this nutritional advice

 The underlying issue here is hormonal balance, which describes the normal ebbs and flows of oestrogen and progesterone throughout a month.
 Many factors (dietary or lifestyle) can disturb this rhythm, resulting in fatigue, low mood, anxiety, sugar cravings, bloating or fluid retention.
 A balanced cycle goes a long way to helping you feel healthy, happy and energetic.

 Hormonal imbalance is often caused by stress and/or an unbalanced diet, which denies the body the nutrients needed to produce the right hormones in the right balance.
 Nutrients often lacking include essential fatty acids (particularly the Omega-3 fatty acids, ALA, EPA and DHA, and an Omega-6 called GLA), B vitamins (especially B6), calcium and magnesium.

 So eat plenty of cruciferous veg (broccoli, cauliflower, kale, Brussels sprouts) to support the healthy detoxification of oestrogen and other hormones in the liver.
 Choose B-vitamin-rich carbohydrates such as quinoa, wholegrain rice and veg.
 Enjoy oily fish like sardines, mackerel or salmon for protein and Omega-3 fats.